 8 sterling silver bead caps

 Pendant bail with loop

 6 inches 18 gauge sterling silver wire

 2 jump rings

 Round nose pliers

 Hole punch, 1 ½ inch (optional)

-Creating the pendant:
+Creating the necklace:

 This post contains affiliate links: Beadaholique